 Do I have to be present At the Checklist Assessment?

 In short, yes!
 It’s vital that you attend.

 Don’t let your relative be wrongly filtered out of the assessment process before it has even begun!

 Whilst it is not a mandatory requirement, we strongly recommend that family representatives get involved and contribute to the assessment process.

-You must try and make every effort to be at this initial assessment in order to support your relative’s case for CHC funding and at least get on to the next rung of the ladder – which is a full assessment.
+You must try and make every effort to be at this initial assessment to support your relative’s case for CHC funding and at least get on to the next rung of the ladder – which is a full assessment.

 How do I prepare for the Checklist Assessment?

 Good preparation and planning are essential at this stage of the assessment process.

 We recommend that you go through the Checklist yourself and score your relative’s needs against the prescribed criteria/descriptions for each Care Domain.
 That way, you will know in your own mind whether the assessor’s scores are fair and can argue the case if you disagree with them and correct any misinformation they have.

 A lack of preparation can prove costly and end up with your relative paying for their care!